Renewables evolution or revolution? Pace of tech investments will decide

 “The 2020s have to be a decade of innovation and early deployment - of low-carbon hydrogen - to get costs down,” said Tim Gould, head of division for energy supply outlooks and investment at the International Energy Agency (IEA).

-Energy consultancy Wood Mackenzie forecast that renewables are set to provide 60% of world energy demand by 2030.
+Energy consultancy Wood Mackenzie forecast that low and zero-carbon sources including renewables are set to provide 63% of world energy demand by 2050 (not 60% by 2030), if the Paris Agreement’s most ambitious goal of limiting the rise in average global temperatures to 1.5 degrees Celsius are met.

 Scaling up and commercializing hydrogen produced from renewable energy for carbon capture and storage (CCS) will help many heavy industries such as green steel, fertiliser and cement, as well as heating, to decarbonise, said Wood Mackenzie’s chairman and chief analyst Simon Flowers.